Glossary

 • The first six digits represent the subheading, giving even more detail (e.g., 880100 for balloons, dirigibles, gliders, and hang gliders).

-Tariff codes are essential for trade documentation as well as customs clearance and misclassifications can potentially result in problems during cross-border transactions.
+Tariff codes are essential for trade documentation and customs clearance, and misclassifications can potentially result in problems during cross-border transactions.

-To learn more about Digital River's tariff code classification service, refer to Item classification.
+Refer to Item classification to learn more about Digital River's tariff code classification service.

 Terms of sale